 - Nexus 7000 Series

-4. Copying the Image to the Switch
+4. Copy the Software File to the Switch

-FTP File Transfer
+Option A: FTP Transfer

 copy ftp://user1:Qazwsx@10.10.10.5/nxos.9.3.10.bin bootflash:

-USB File Transfer (Recommended)
+Option B: USB Transfer (Recommended)

-This is my preferred method, especially when:
+USB transfer is my preferred method when:

-- An FTP server is not available
+- No FTP server is readily available

 copy usb1:nxos.9.3.10.bin bootflash:

-MD5 Verification
+MD5 Hash Verification

-After the file transfer completes, verify the file integrity:
+After the transfer, verify file integrity:

 show file bootflash:nxos.9.3.10.bin md5sum

-5. Software Upgrade Process
+5. Run the Upgrade

 install all nxos bootflash:nxos.9.3.10.bin

-6. Troubleshooting and Recovery
+6. Rollback and Recovery Scenarios

-Entering ROMMON Mode
+ROMMON Mode Entry

-CTRL + L or CTRL + C
+- During device startup, press CTRL + L or CTRL + C via console connection to enter ROMMON mode.

 set ip 10.10.10.2 255.255.255.0